Casehero

 Centralized Support Functions at Solvay Group

-In multinational business, there is a tendency for regional bodies to grow disconnected from each other, and for micro-cultures to take precedence over a shared corporate culture (Miroshnik 2002).
 In a move toward globalism, the Solvay Group leadership, including the Chairman and HR General Manager, opted to restructure corporate divisions based in-country and reorientated them into strategic business units (SBU), centralized competence centers (CC), and business support centers (BSC).

 This initiative has seen CCs set up in Brussels, charged with streamlining and optimizing strategic company policy in areas such as law, finance, trade, and human resources.
 The BSCs have a responsibility to work with the SBUs to implement policy and practice across different regions.

-This new structure reflects the requirements of an increasingly globalized workforce, and the desire for the Solvay Group to ensure their employees are connected to a central culture and benefit from shared learning.
-While this top-down approach has its flaws, feedback is intended to be channeled symbiotically between the centers and units to limit bureaucratic inefficiencies and promote both transparency and co-operation.
+While this top-down approach has its flaws, feedback is intended to be channeled symbiotically between the centers and units to limit bureaucratic inefficiencies and promote both transparency and cooperation.
 The resultant efforts to drive efficiencies through consistency and oversight are intended to reflect Solvay’s geocentric nature.

 Talent Management and Leadership Succession

 A hallmark of the Solvay Group model has been the emphasis on ‘homegrown talent’, and the retention of cadres throughout their careers.
-With current staff retention estimated to ~90%, there is evidence to support that the incumbent approaches have combined to be effective.
+With current staff retention estimated to be ~90%, there is evidence to support that the incumbent approaches have combined to be effective.
 However, as an increasingly global business, reliance on legacy programs alone ignores the potential benefits of differentiated approaches and the risks of poor scalability.

-Simultaneously, their success in filling senior positions highlighted a dearth of candidates suitable for the vacated middle management roles due to a narrowly applied TMP.
-With increasingly overqualified middle management and uncertainty in their current succession plan, the Solvay Group risks being the victim of its own effort to develop and upskill future leaders.
-This flaw has been noted by the head of Solvay’s People Development and Performance CC who has worked to deepen the succession planning through broadening the talent pool.
+With increasingly overqualified middle management and uncertainty in its current succession plan, the Solvay Group risks being the victim of its own effort to develop and upskill future leaders.
+This flaw has been noted by the head of Solvay’s People Development and Performance CC, who has worked to deepen the succession planning by broadening the talent pool.

 This approach to developing talent using cross-cultural experiences allows cadres to experience divergence, drive convergence, and strengthen international networks (Unruh & Cabrera, 2013).
 However, without a suitable career path or repatriation plan, the Solvay Group risks losing all potential ROI associated with its TMP.